MicrosoftDocs/customer-insights/topics/developers/dev-resources/index.md

 # Downloads

-Product Insights offers various ways of sending signals.
-Download a sender for your platform, and follow the tutorials to start sending signals.
-To see implemented code, you can take a look at samples.
+Download a signal sender for your platform and follow the tutorials.
+See the samples for implemented code.

 | Platform         | Target                 | Language  | Type  | Download | Tutorial | Sample |
 |------------------|------------------------|-----------|-------|----------|-------------|---------|